akastoss/CCMM/README.md

 | - | - |
 |Dataset|[https://techlib.github.io/CCMM/dataset/schema.xsd](https://techlib.github.io/CCMM/dataset/schema.xsd)|

+## Sample XML

+On [this link](https://github.com/techlib/CCMM/blob/main/ccmm_sample.xml) is located sample XML representation of CCMM metadata.
+Sample refers to made up air quality data with links and relation to existing resources, introducing most of the usecases that users may encounter.

+## Dataspecer project

 [Project to open in DataSpecer](https://github.com/techlib/CCMM/blob/main/Czech%20Core%20Metadata%20Model-backup.zip) is also part of the repository.
 You may import it into your instance of Dataspecer.